chromatone/chromatone.center/theory/intervals/dissonance/index.md

 ---
 title: Sensory dissonance
-subtitle: The rather objective approach to pitch interval consonance and dissonance measure to model, calculate and extract
+description: The rather objective approach to pitch interval consonance and dissonance measure to model, calculate and extract
 date: 2021-02-15
 ---